 Can we simply turn up at Polmanter, or do we need to book?

 We really recommend booking in advance, and the peak summer months can be booked up to six months ahead.
 At quieter times of year, it’s still worth ringing ahead to see what’s available.
-Even in the busier months, it’s always worth a last-minute check, as we may have a few pitches left or have had a cancellation… Booking a pitch at Polmanter is really simple – have a look at our interactive map to see the pitches and their views?, and phone us, email, or complete the online booking form.
-Our office is open 9am-6pm during April – October, with additional hours in the summer months, and 9am-5pm during the winter.
+Even in the busier months, it’s always worth a last-minute check, as we may have a few pitches left or have had a cancellation… Booking a pitch at Polmanter is really simple – have a look at our interactive map to see the pitches and their views, then simply complete the booking online, or phone/email us if you prefer.
+Our office is open 9am-6pm during April – October, with additional hours in the summer months, and 9am-5pm, Monday – Friday, during the winter.

 What’s our holiday contract with Polmanter?